How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Discussion

 \subsubsection{Assistants should match the analyst's preferred level of planning assistance abstraction.}

-As discussed in Section \ref{sec:discussion_helpful}, there are multiple perspectives of helpful planning assistance.
-These can range from guiding analysts in choosing hyper-parameters to providing a comprehensive plan with multiple analysis steps.
+There are multiple perspectives on what consitutes helpful planning assistance.
+These can range from guiding hyper-parameter selections to providing a comprehensive plan with multiple analysis steps.
 Future assistants should account for analysts' preferences regarding desired levels of planning assistance and how these preferences may change throughout the analysis process.
-This could be communicated explicitly by the analyst (analyst initiative) via the user interface.
-For instance, analysts may want to iteratively refine their intent for assistance such as in \textit{Wrex}, a non-LLM-based notebook extension that generates code through programming by example \cite{Drosos2020WrexAU}.
-The assistant could also offer dials to the analyst to provide assistance, such as an "\textit{execution}" mode that focuses on code execution, a "\textit{think}" mode for specific planning suggestions, a "\textit{reflection}" mode for connecting decisions and highlighting potential missed steps, and an "\textit{exploration}" mode for higher-level planning suggestions.
+For instance, the assistant could offer explicit modal dials to guide suggestion content---such as an ``\textit{execution}'' mode that focuses on code execution, a ``\textit{think}'' mode for specific planning suggestions, a ``\textit{reflection}'' mode for connecting decisions and highlighting potential missed steps, and an ``\textit{exploration}'' mode for higher-level planning suggestions.

-The assistant can also learn analysts' preferences by observing their behavior across multiple analyses.
-At a finer scale, since analysts' needs may differ between analyses, the assistant should also learn analysts' goals and behavior for the current analysis.
-Recent work \cite{Park2023GenerativeAI} in the context of simulating human behavior in AI agents leverages ChatGPT to store experiences in memory and dynamically retrieve relevant background to inform agent behavior.
-Data analysis assistants could utilize a similar framework to store analyst background and actions and use the appropriate information to determine the appropriate level of planning assistance to provide at different moments in the analysis.
-Future research could explore how LLMs can support this framework and identify characteristic behaviors of analysts engaged in execution and planning.

 Likewise, the level of planning abstraction also relates closely to the scope of the analysis code that the assistance affects.
 An analytical decision could be one parameter, line, function, code block, or even multiple chunks of code \cite{Liu2020BobaAA}.
 Suggestions that impact large parts of the analyst's analysis require more willingness from the analyst to consider and adopt.
-Thus, future assistants should consider the scope of analysis that a suggestion influences.
+Both sets of levels could be configured from the UI or learned through observation of the users across analyses.